immarisabel/SQlite-Sample/README.md

 # SQlite Sample
- base template to use SQlite
+ *base template to use SQlite*
+JDK 14